Chinese military will intensify troop training, combat preparedness to fight and win: President Xi Jinping | Law-Order

 Xi's remarks also assume significance amid China's rising military manoeuvring in the resource-rich Indo-Pacific region.

-Besides increasing the Communist Party's supervision over the military, he said reforms will be carried out in military universities and colleges to build a strong system of training “new type of military personnel and develop new ways to manage military human resources”.
+Besides increasing the Communist Party's supervision over the military, he said reforms will be carried out in military universities and colleges to build a strong system of training new types of military personnel and develop new ways to manage military human resources.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)